Periodontics & Gum Disease Treatment in Essendon

-Our Essendon dental clinic in northern Melbourne has several dentists with extensive expertise in periodontics and gum disease treatment and prevention.
+Our skilled dental team uses advanced methods to manage and treat gingivitis and periodontitis.
 They regularly attend additional training like the Periodontal Advanced Training Seminar in Sydney, where they learn the latest and most advanced techniques in gum surgery.

 periodontics gum disease treatment Melbourne dentist Essendon patient feeling gums with tongue